efigence/redmine_responsibility_list/README.md

 # Redmine Responsibility List plugin

-Plugin which enables access to responsibility list of all projects in redmine in HTML & in JSON.
+Plugin which enables access to responsibility list of redmine projects in HTML & JSON formats.

+It also creates a listing of project membership history (saves information about roles which have been added to project members and which were taken away).

 # Requirements

-Developed & tested on Redmine 2.3.3.
+Developed and tested on Redmine 2.3.3 & 2.4.3.

 # Installation

 1. Go to your Redmine installation's plugins/ directory.
 2. `git clone http://github.com/efigence/redmine_responsibility_list`
 3. Go back to root directory.
+4. `rake redmine:plugins:migrate RAILS_ENV=production`
-4. Restart Redmine.
+5. Restart Redmine.

 # Configuration